LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ``++``
    Argument must be ground.
 ``--``
    Argument must be unbound.
-Used mainly when returning an opaque term.
+Used mainly when returning an opaque term (e.g. a stream handle).

+Note that the ``+`` and ``@`` instantiation modes have the same meaning for atomic arguments.
+E.g. you can write either ``+atom`` or ``@atom`` but the first alternative is preferred.

 These six mode atoms are also declared as prefix operators by the Logtalk compiler.
-This makes it possible to include type information for each argument like in the example above.
+This makes it possible to include type information for each argument as in the example above.
 Some possible type values are: ``event``, ``object``, ``category``, ``protocol``, ``callable``, ``term``, ``nonvar``, ``var``, ``atomic``, ``atom``, ``number``, ``integer``, ``float``, ``compound``, and ``list``.
 The first four are Logtalk specific.
 The remaining are common Prolog types.
 We can also use our own types that can be either atoms or ground compound terms.
-See the ``types`` library documentation for details.
+See the :ref:`library_types` library documentation for an extensive list of pre-defined types that cover most common use cases.

 .. _predicates_mode_number_of_proofs:

-The second directive argument documents the number of proofs, but not necessarily distinct solutions, for the specified mode.
+The second directive argument documents the *number of proofs*, but not necessarily distinct solutions, for the specified mode.
 As an example, the ``member(X, [1,1,1,1])`` goal have only one distinct solution but four proofs for that solution.
 Note that different modes for the same predicate